nhpf/speech_alert/README.md

 ---

-####Troubleshooting
+#### Troubleshooting
  - **Bot Token**
-    - If you are using someone else's bot, as them for the Bot Token.
+    - If you are using someone else's bot, ask them for the Bot Token.
 If you are on your own, then you have to create your own bot (follow the steps below):
     - On [Discord developer portal](https://discord.com/developers/) Go to "Applications" and select/create your bot
     - Then, go to Bot, scroll to 'Privileged Gateway Intents' and enable 'SERVER MEMBERS INTENT' (toggle switch)
     - On the same page, next to the ICON section, copy the application token